samanbarghi/uThreads-exp/info.md

 ---

-Poller thread polls in a loop with 1ms timeout.
+Poller thread polls in a loop with 1ms timeout with bulk push

 poller thread: